-[Minor Impact Projects may proceed after 30 days from the date of the NH Wetland Bureau authorization unless the applicant receives written notification from the Corps (see Page 4).
+[Minor Impact Projects may proceed after 30 days from the date of the DES Wetlands Bureau authorization unless the applicant receives written notification from the Corps (see Page 4).
 Major Impact Projects require written authorization from the Corps.
 An application to and written authorization from the State is required.]

-If you determine that your project is eligible as a Minimum Impact Project after reviewing Appendix A, you must then ensure that your project is in full compliance with this PGP's terms and general conditions.
-If any of these terms or general conditions are not met, your project must be reviewed under the Minor or Major Impact Project procedures or Individual Permit procedures.
+If you determine that your project is eligible as a Minimum impact project after reviewing Appendix A, you must then ensure that your project is in full compliance with this PGP's terms and general conditions.
+If any of these terms or general conditions is not met, your project must be reviewed under the Minor or Major Impact Project procedures or Individual Permit procedures.
 The Individual Permit thresholds are defined in Appendix A and the procedures are briefly described on Page 7.
-This PGP does not affect the Corps Individual Permit review process or activities exempt from Corps regulation.
+This NH PGP August 2012 PGP does not affect the Corps Individual Permit review process or activities exempt from Corps regulation.